(Apologies - posted a day late due to distractions)

 observed Sima thoughtfully.
 One might assume she was referring to the bonkers moral equivalence between the Paris attacks and bearded Khaled being called Bin Laden.
 But no. She meant ‘right-wing' extremism.

 “Two years ago Pavlo Lapshyn a Ukrainian student was found guilty of plotting to bomb mosques.
-Willian Baldet says 30% of his annual work load is about dealing with threats from the far-right.”
+Willian Baldet says 30% of his annual work load is about dealing with threats from the far-right.”she said.

 “If we don’t tackle the far right threat, what we will see in response from our Muslim communities is a greater sense of disenfranchisement and a reduced sense of belonging.
 Now if you look at the recruitment tactics of, say, ISIS, the one thing they are experts at exploiting is a lack of a sense of belonging.”